-In post-marketing experience, in addition to the severe cutaneous adverse reaction erythema multiforme and Stevens-Johnson's syndrome, toxic epidermal necrolysis has been reported in association with the use of valdecoxib, and cannot be ruled out for parecoxib (see section 4.4).
-In addition, the following rare, serious adverse reactions have been reported in association with the use of NSAIDs and cannot be ruled out for parecoxib: bronchospasm and hepatitis.
+In post-marketing experience, in addition to the severe cutaneous adverse reaction erythema multiforme and Stevens-Johnson's syndrome, toxic epidermal necrolysis has been reported in association with the use of valdecoxib, and cannot be ruled out for parecoxib (see section 4.4 Special warnings and precautions for use).
+In addition, the following rare, serious adverse reactions have been reported in association with the use of NSAIDs and cannot be ruled out for Dynastat: bronchospasm and hepatitis.